 Robert Indiana (American, 1928–2018), Lilac and Zinnia from A Garden of Love, 1982.
 Screen print, edition: 9/100, 5 of set of 6.
 Gift of Robert Suslow 1983.33.5A–D and F

 Shanta Lee Gander, ORIGINAL BERSERK, 2020.
 Archival pigment print, 26 3/4 x 40 in.
 (68 x 101.6 cm).
 Courtesy of the artist.

-This fall we are excited to present three special exhibitions, as well as the loan of an extremely rare pair of portraits:
+This spring we are excited to present three special exhibitions, as well as a new installation in our Collections Gallery:

 DARK GODDESS: An Exploration of the Sacred Feminine

 Dark Goddess: An Exploration of the Sacred Feminine, an exhibition of Shanta Lee Gander’s photo series of the same name, has been six years in the making.
 The series started off as an initial idea and inquiry: Who or what is the Goddess when she is allowed to misbehave?
 Who is the Goddess when she is allowed to expand beyond bearer of life, nurturer, and all of the other boxes that we confine women to within our society?

 Markers of Absence: Seeing and Unseeing the Fleming’s Collection will be on view as large labels throughout the Museum.
 In these spaces, we have removed artwork or are deinstalling galleries that have been on view for decades and whose subject matter or background is hurtful to members of our community.
 Instead of filling these spaces with new artworks immediately, we have left them as intentional signs of the Museum’s commitments to transparency and holding itself accountable.
 Staff and students are using these texts to reflect on the problematic histories behind the collections and galleries, and to rethink what we collect, how we display it, and the words that accompany it.